Vague comments about the“lower cost of living” in Mexico don’t examine the nuances of why.

 That is to say your online purchases, like my face cream, are more likely to be classified closer to the category of an impulse buy.
 The growing trend toward purchasing online over the phone, especially by men, makes buying easier still.

 Apparel, accessories and electronics lead list of items most likely purchased.
 Online retailers are now figuring out to expand on that.
-They have my full faith and confidence because that’s the kind of thing America does really well.
+They have my full faith and confidence because marketing is the kind of thing America does really well.
+They do it so well that Americans have a very difficult time saving money.
+The average American saves less than 5%.

 Mexico doesn’t have a lower cost of living merely because of the lower cost of healthcare and housing and food (although that might be enough).
 It also has a lower cost of living because Mexico’s culture is not driven by the most advanced, sophisticated marketing machine in the world like yours is.